- Zinc deficiency is when the body does not have enough of the mineral zinc for the body's essential functions.

 What are the symptoms of zinc deficiency?

-People with zinc deficiency may also experience:
+People with zinc deficiency may also have:

 - hair loss